zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 It is highly desirable to develop robust means of decentralized community voting and governance, either by expanding the Zcash Community Advisory Panel or a successor mechanism.
-BP, ECC, FPF and ZCG SHOULD place high priority on such development and its deployment, in their activities and grant selection.
+ZF, FPF and ZCG SHOULD place high priority on such development and its deployment, in their activities and grant selection.

 ZF Board Composition